AlexMercedCoder/model-express-app/readme.md

 This branch shows an express app using EJS as a template engine implementing full crud routes for a basic todo list.

 In this branch we use MongoDB as a database and connect to it using the mongoose library.
+We also implement multi-user authentication.

+- Create a User Model
+- Routes for Signup & Login
+- Use of sessions to track login status
+- auth middleware on todo routes to protect them from logged out usersnp

 We also implement full MVC style setup with a Models, Views and Controllers folder separating concerns and organizing code.